joseantoniogarciay/NotAnotherStarWarsApp/Pods/Reusable/README.md

   * This is typically ideal if you use one Storyboard per ViewController, for example.
 * Use the `StoryboardSceneBased` protocol if scene in your storyboard has the same `sceneIdentifier` as the name of the ViewController's class, but the `*.storyboard` file name doesn't necessary match the ViewController's class name.
   * This is typically ideal for secondary scenes in bigger storyboards
-  * You'll then be required to implement the `storyboard` type property to indicate the storyboard it belongs to.
+  * You'll then be required to implement the `sceneStoryboard` type property to indicate the storyboard it belongs to.

 <details>
 <summary>📑 Example of a ViewController being the initial ViewController of its Storyboard</summary>